This tutorial is available within the app or on the app's web page.

 I would like to thank the authors of the following Android fractal generators which I have found a great source of inspiration.
 You did a great job.

-Special thanks to @john_bonobo for helping me better understand the orbit trap method.
+Special thanks to @john_bonobo for helping me better understand the orbit trap method, and to Rob 'Avernite' Hewitt for sending innumerable ideas for improving the app.

 I appreciate the feedback I got from the users of the earlier versions of the app.
 I hope you will enjoy the implementation of your ideas.